niravbhandari2000/NNFL-Design-Project-2020/Readme.md

 1) To run any file, please open it with google colab, whose link is provided in the github repository itself.
-2) You will have to upload the [tata_dataset.csv](https://github.com/niravbhandari2000/NNFL-Design-Project-2020/blob/master/tata_dataset.csv) file while running the command 'uploaded = files.upload()'.
+2) You will have to upload the [tata_dataset.csv](https://github.com/niravbhandari2000/NNFL-Design-Project-2020/blob/master/tata_dataset.csv) file while running the command in the sixth code block 'uploaded = files.upload()'.
 This will upload the the dataset to the file.
 3) After this all the files will run smoothly.